Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design

-Building on this foundation, we introduce a simulation model that extends these computational rationality models with the cognitive mechanisms that determine how a user assesses the trade-offs involved in deciding whether to rely on word suggestions.
-Thus, instead of focusing on low-level motor planning or proofreading, we focus on high-level decision-making in integrating suggestions into typing.
-We also demonstrate, for the first time, how computational rationality models enable efficient what-if analyses that facilitate ITE design by quantifying trade-offs between suggestion use and manual typing under different system designs, and identify new opportunities for more effective intelligent text entry systems.
+Building on this foundation, we introduce a simulation model that extends computational rationality with cognitive mechanisms to capture trade-offs in using word suggestions.
+The model accounts for both motor processes and higher-level decisions about integrating suggestions, and enables efficient what-if analyses to evaluate design trade-offs and inform more effective intelligent text entry systems.